 James Askew, Parent Governor, Chair of Governors

-I have twin sons in Acorn class and have worked in the education world (in England and internationally) for all my working life.
+I have twin sons in Beech class and have worked in the education world (in England and internationally) for all my working life.
 As well as being a classroom teacher, I have been Head of Department, and Assistant Head (Pastoral).
 Latterly I was working with a leading international NGO in school improvement programmes and establishing new schools.
 I have a particular interest in outdoor education and Forest Schools.
 In 2019 I completed a one year course with the National Governors Association, entitled Leading Governance Development for Chairs.